httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 NOTE: '\' line wrapping per RFC 8792

 Use-As-Dictionary: \
-  match="/product/*", match-dest="document", ttl=604800, hashes=(sha-256 sha-512)
+  match="/product/*", match-dest="document", ttl=604800
 ~~~

 Would specify matching any document request for a URL with a path prefix of
-/product/ on the same {{Origin}} as the original request, expiring as a
+/product/ on the same {{Origin}} as the original request, and expiring as a
-dictionary in 7 days independent of the cache lifetime of the resource, and
+dictionary in 7 days independent of the cache lifetime of the resource.
-advertise support for both sha-256 and sha-512 hash algorithms.

 #### Versioned Directories